 Everything here is a resource that I use or have used personally.
 This page will be updated as things continue to evolve.
-All of these have helped me stay in shape, improve my focus, declutter my life, keep my sanity, and are my go-to for comfortably keepin' on in this nomadic life of mine.
-I hope they, too, can help change your life for the better as they have mine.
+I hope they will help you change your life for the better.

 Full disclosure: A number of the products below contain referral links.
 Clicking on them doesn't cost you a penny, but if you choose to buy through that link I would get credit to receive a small commission.
-To be clear, I only ever drop referral links when I 100% believe it's something that would be helpful to you and you should be aware of, like I'm telling a good friend.
 Don't feel pressured to support me, but I appreciate it if you do!

 Articles That You Must Read